 \textbf{Implementation Details.} We implement our method in PyTorch \cite{paszke2019pytorch}.
 We train our method on FlyingThing3D then evaluate on FlyingThing3D and KITTI.
-We minimize a cumulative loss $E= E^s+\lambda E^c$ with $\lambda=0.35$ a weight that scale the losses.
+We minimize a cumulative loss $E= E^s+\lambda E^c$ with $\lambda=0.30$ a weight that scale the losses.
 We use the Adam optimizer \cite{kingma2014adam} with an initial learning rate of $10^{-3}$, which is dropped to $10^{-4}$ after the $50^{th}$ epoch.
-First, we train for $40$ epochs using only with the supervised loss.
+First, we train for $40$ epochs only using the supervised loss.
 Then we continue the training for $20$ epochs with both the supervision loss and the FSC loss, for a total on $60$ epochs.
-The whole training takes about $30$ hours.
-We use a voxel size of resolution $0.08$m.
-For the FSC loss, we set $\tau=0.39$ and $\varepsilon=19$.
-Please refer to the supplementary material for further details.
+We use a voxel size of resolution $0.07$m.

 \textbf{Runtime.} We evaluate the running time of our method. \Table{runtime} reports the evaluated time compared with recent state-of-the-art methods.
 FLOT \cite{flot} is the most related work to our method, since we both adopt point-wise correlations to generate predicted flows.
 Our method consumes lower running time than FLOT, although the transformer module is equipped.